a story from the heart and beyond

 way up.
 If

 we are lucky we`ll see a Kingfisher, and some trout in the river, I`m

 No, not that I`m a betting lass. mind.
-Ooh, I do love Kingfishers, I do.
+Ooh, I do love Kingfishers.
 It`s like the rainbow gave them birth.
 They are beautiful, they are !

 from Master James,